NomadCode33/GIS-Data-Science-Portfolio/Furtado-Associates-Projects/Sumner Jurisdiction Boundary/README.md

 # Sumner Jurisdiction Boundary
-The Sumner Boundary Map project, undertaken independently, involved creating a comprehensive and accurate map of the Sumner area using ArcGIS Pro.
-The project included establishing the project boundary, gathering and cleansing various datasets, integrating data into Autodesk Civil 3D for enhanced management and visualization, and creating a high-resolution raster map for detailed visual representation.
+An independent mapping project focused on creating a comprehensive and accurate boundary map of the Sumner area using ArcGIS Pro.
+The workflow included defining the project boundary, collecting and cleaning relevant geospatial datasets, and integrating the data into Autodesk Civil 3D to enhance data management and visualization.
+The project concluded with the production of a high-resolution raster map, providing a detailed and visually rich representation of the Sumner region.

 **Disclaimer:** Furtado & Associates maintains a policy of not allowing company property for personal use, so I don't have any documents or pictures of my project.
 However, I can describe the work I did and the process we followed.